-Our multi-disciplinary approach will feature scholarly literature in law, rural sociology, geography, and other fields.
-Readings will also include reports from reputable media sources, and we will view and discuss excerpts from movie and television programs depicting rural people and places.
-We will consider various aspects of rural-urban difference, along with the challenges of getting law-makers and policy-makers to attend to these differences.
-All of these tools will be used to debate current events that have particular implications for rural people and places, e.g., Missing and Murdered Indigenous Women, deaths of despair, abortion regulation, and work requirements for public benefits.
+Our multi-disciplinary approach features scholarly literature in law, rural sociology, geography, and other fields.
+Readings also include reports from reputable media sources, and we view and discuss excerpts from movie and television programs depicting rural people and places.
+We consider various aspects of rural-urban difference, along with the challenges of getting law-makers and policy-makers to attend to these differences.
+All these tools are used to debate current events that have particular implications for rural people and places, e.g., Missing and Murdered Indigenous Women, deaths of despair, abortion restrictions, and work requirements for public benefits.

 Please note: students who have already taken the White Working Class and the Law Seminar are not eligible to take this course.